iJ03l/Altschool-Cloud-Playbook/README.md

 ## Contributions

-I'm looking for contributors/partners to this repo!
+I'm looking for contributors/partners that understands a particular topic to the core to this repo!
 Send me [PRs](https://github.com/iJ03l/Altschool-Cloud-Playbook/pulls) if you're interested!
 See the following:

 1. Fork [this repository](https://github.com/iJ03l/Altschool-Cloud-Playbook) to your own GitHub account and then clone it to your local machine.
 1. Checkout a new branch.